sharjeel3/react-smsglobal-app/README.md

 ## Show me the app

-This project is deployed on Netlify for you to use and send messages.
-Visit this URL https://react-smsglobal-app.netlify.com/ <br />

-If you would like to run it locally, follow these instructions:
+Follow these instructions to run it locally:
 1. You will need Node.js and npm installed on your machine.
 I have built and tested the application using Node.js version 10.16.3 and npm version 6.9.0.
 Download link is here https://nodejs.org/download/release/v10.16.3/.
 Do you want to use yarn?
 I'm sure you can.
 2. Open a terminal and switch to project directory
 3. Install dependencies using `npm install`